selaazdoudi/selaazdoudi/README.md

 - 👋 Hi, I’m Salma
-- 👀 I specialize in applications of data science, economics and machine learning techniques in public policy (with a focus on labour market policies & public finance)
+- 👀 I specialize in applications of data science, economics and machine learning techniques in public policy (with a focus on social policies & public finance)
 - 🌱 I studied at Ecole Polytechnique, ENSAE and Sciences Po Aix, which gives me both a qualitative and quantitative background.
 - 📫 How to reach me : salma.el-aazdoudi@polytechnique.edu